-When the HLT bit of the System Control Register is set by user software, the TOE will stop execution until an external reset is received.
+When the HLT bit of the System Control Register is set by user software during contact mode operation, the TOE will stop execution until an external reset is received.
+When the HLT bit of the System Control Register is set by user software during the contactless mode operation, the TOE will stop execution until the carrier is switched to ON from OFF.
 (FPT_FLS.1)